rubenperezm/OnboardPowerManagement/docs/modules.md

 **Notes:**
 This module is non-critical and intentionally decoupled from the operational logic.
 It supports verification, validation, and engineering analysis.

+## 6. SensorHealthManager
+**Role:** Sensor health status aggregator **Description:**
+The SensorHealthManager module consolidates health status information from multiple BatteryMonitor and FaultInjector modules to provide a unified view of sensor validity to the PowerManager.

+**Responsibilities:**
+- Receive health status from BatteryMonitor and FaultInjector
+- Aggregate and evaluate sensor health data
+- Send consolidated sensor health status to PowerManager
+---

 # Boundaries of Modules
 The boundaries of the modules within the Onboard Power Management subsystem are defined in this document to ensure clear separation of responsibilities and facilitate integration.